xhemalkodragjini/taidot/README.md

 Do not copy, modify, or distribute without explicit permission.

 ---
-Contact person: Xhemal Kodragjini ,  Johana Cyri
-For questions or contributions, please
+For questions or contributions, please reach out to: Johana Cyri, Xhemal Kodragjini (xhemal.kodragjini98@gmail.com

 ## 🚀 Future Features & Extensions (Planned)